 The last part of the research topic selection process, I teach students is to craft meaningful research questions.
 After they find a topic they like, they can begin asking important questions.
 I use question stems to scaffold this process with middle school students.
 Often, if we model the process for older students, they do not need the question stems, but I have them on hand just in case.

 Students create questions and then reflect on how each type of question might help them with the research process.
 They also consider what type of thesis statement or claim they could write based on each question.
 Going through this process helps them to see their topic from a variety of angles.
 Too often, we rush through the topic selection process, and students don’t see their topic from a birds’ eye view.

 The brainstorming stage of the writing process should take time.
 Choosing a topic and creating a research question are important skills that we shouldn’t rush through.
 Scaffolding students’ experience during this initial stage of the writing process will give them confidence.

 Topic selection can be fun!
 Allow students to discuss and brainstorm ideas.
 Model the process for them.
 Give them time for peer feedback.
 Most importantly, scaffold the process to meet students where they are.
 Choosing a research topic that fits the genre of writing expected is the first step to a successful writing experience.

-Click on the image below to view the argumentative research paper brainstorming materials I use to help my students select a topic, funnel it, and develop a research question.
+Click on the image below to view the argumentative research paper brainstorming strategies I use to help students select a topic, funnel it, and develop a research question.
 Help students choose research topics without the frustration.